Think Orange Philosophy

 Trinity provides fun, Christ-centered activities and opportunities for children age two through 5th grade.
 Children from toddler age through preschool are grouped by age level.
 Once children enter kindergarten, they are grouped by the grade they attend in school.
 A curriculum is provided for each of the children’s age levels.
+Click here for the Think Orange brochure.
 It includes age appropriate activities designed to meet the various learning styles which children bring to the material.

 An offering is collected in Sunday School each week.
 In general this goes to support the operating budget of the church.
 At times it will be used for a special mission.
 The fifth Sunday offering is given to the Florida United Methodist Children’s Home.
 Throughout the year the children’s classes will take on service projects to benefit the Tallahassee community and beyond.
 These projects will be announced through the bulletin and notices sent home.
 We hope you will support your child’s participation in these stewardship activities.

 While the formal beginning of the Sunday School year is Promotion Sunday, the first Sunday after public school starts in August, children may be enrolled in Sunday School at any time during the year.
 The registration form must be filled out before you leave your child with their teacher.
 Forms are available in the classrooms.